 Skip to main content

-Student progress is managed through the Individual Education Plan (IEP) process, which involves the student, the parent/guardian and the Summit teacher and Youth and Family Worker.
+Student progress is managed through the Individualized Education Plan (IEP) process which involves the student, caregiver, various stakeholders, and program staff.
 Adaptations and modifications are made where necessary to meet the needs of the student.
 Direct instruction is provided to address potential learning gaps in students' literacy and numeracy skills.
 Additionally, Summit staff may engage students in recreational or community-based activities depending on individual student interests.

 Program Location: